marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 intensive, paranoid, defense-in-depth security system, we might have some security assurances, but at what cost, and for how long?

-### Upgradiging the Naive Implementation: Layer Zero
+### Upgrading the Naive Implementation: Layer Zero
 We are not the first ones to take the prospect of secure bridging seriously.
-For example, the [Layer Zero Protocol](https://layerzero.network/pdf/LayerZero_Whitepaper_Release.pdf) provides a communication mechaism between blockchains in which two separate off chain entities, a relayer and an oracle, must agree in order for a transactioon to proceed.
+For example, the [Layer Zero Protocol](https://layerzero.network/pdf/LayerZero_Whitepaper_Release.pdf) provides a communication mechanism between blockchains in which two separate off chain entities, a relayer and an oracle, must agree in order for a transaction to proceed.

 ![Layer Zero Diagram](../assets/LayerZero.png)